 Compared to factory-made items that have been transported across the country (or even the world), handmade things are much better for the environment.

-There'd be CO2e emissions from the transportation of your materials, but you could cut this out by reusing old materials you already have at home.
+There'd be CO2e emissions from the transportation of your materials.
+But, you could cut this out by reusing old materials you already have at home.

-For example, if you want to make a new tote bag, you could look in your wardrobe to find clothes you no longer wear.
+For example, if you want to make a new tote bag, look in your wardrobe to find clothes you no longer wear.
 If, say, there's a t-shirt you haven't worn in years, you could upcycle it by taking it apart and using the material to make the bag.If you decide to make money from selling your crafts, selling them locally, such as on a market stall, is a great eco-friendly option.

 Try swapping sites

-Swapping sites are an incredible way to get new things for free while getting rid of things you no longer want (without them ending up in a landfill!).
+Swapping sites are an incredible way to get new things for free while getting rid of things you no longer want (without them ending up in a landfill).